The Ultimate Guide to Digital Nomads in Buenos Aires

 Why choose Buenos Aires as a digital nomad?

-To add some perspective, a third of the entire country’s population resides within greater Buenos Aires (city plus the surrounding suburbs).
+To add some perspective, a third of the entire country’s population resides within greater Buenos Aires (the city plus its surrounding suburbs).

-If you want theater, cafes, new restaurants, nightlife, anything really… you’ll find it in Buenos Aires.
+If you want theater, cafes, new restaurants, nightlife, access to medical experts and healthcare, co-working offices… you’ll find it in Buenos Aires.

-Also, and importantly, Buenos Aires is liberal and welcoming.
+Also, Buenos Aires is a liberal city.
 While a lot of countries in Latin America are religious and conservative, Buenos Aires is a progressive and accepting city.

 And finally, your dollar goes further in Argentina.